mashashopen/computational_biology_ex1/README.md

 # computational_biology_ex1

 this program is an implementation of a rumor spreading model.
 A population of people is represented as a grid of size 100 * 100, with parameters as:
-P- population density
+P- population density.
-P_Si- probability of a person with level of skepticism Si to beleive the rumor L- number of generations that a person have to wait since spreading the rumor until next time he can pass it again to the neighbors
+P_Si- probability of a person with level of skepticism Si to beleive the rumor.
+L- number of generations that a person have to wait since spreading the rumor until next time he can pass it again to the neighbors.
-NUM_GENERATIONS- number of generations the model will run
+NUM_GENERATIONS- number of generations the model will run.

 ################### How to run ###################\n